wearesolutionarchitects/ausbildung-public/docs/01/01/03/README.md

 individual devices, as it is the case with an inventory.
 The data stock can be continuously updated by the automatic collection and not only once a year.

 Nennen Sie vier Leistungsmerkmale einer Workspace-Management-Software anhand des oben zitierten Textes.
-(4 Punkte)

 1. ...
 2. ...